-Service Statements Key Performance Indicators Target Progress at 30 June 2009 1.
-Conduct inspections of onsite Sewage Management Facilities (SMF) in the city for compliance with legislative requirements. accordance with Council's adopted program.
-The SMF inspection team are averaging approx. 210 inspections per month which exceeds the target figures.
-Approvals to operate SMFs are being issued within 14 days on average, which is well within the target set. sent within 21 days from inspection.
-Rectification work documentation is being sent on average within 14 days of the inspection being conducted which is well within the target set. compliance to Council's adopted program.
-Reports are prepared each month on the performance achieved for the previous month and reported to the Director of City Planning in lieu of an annual reporting system.
-2 Provide advice to the community on use and maintenance of sewage management facilities.
-2.1 Accurate information is given to assist the community with on-site sewage management issues.
+Servio e Statements Key Performance Indicators Target Progress at 30 June 2009 Sewage I inspections of onsite Management (SMF) in the city for 1.1 Inspections are conducted in accordance with Council's adopted program.
+Complete 180 inspections / month.
+The SMF inspection team are averaging approx. 210 inspections per month which exceeds the target figures. ce with legislative Approvals to operate SMFs are being issued within 14 days on average, which is well within the target set. sent within 21 days from inspection.
+Rectification work documentation is being sent on average within 14 days of the inspection being conducted which is well within the target set. compliance to Council's adopted Reports are prepared each month on the performance achieved for the previous month and reported to the Director of City Planning in lieu of an annual reporting system. communi maintena idvice to the ty on use and nce of sewage nent facilities.
+Accurate information is given to assist the community with on-site sewage management issues.
 Based on the number of complaints the SMF team are achieving approx. 95% satisfaction.

-Strategic Objective: An informed community working together through strong local and regional connections.

-Service Statements Key Performance Indicators Target Progress at 30 June 2009 1.
+City Planning - Health Services Strategic Objective: In informed community working together through strong local and regional connections.
+Service Statements Key Performance Indicators Target Progress at 30 June 2009 .
 To enhance environmental protection and environmental health standards through 1.1 Conduct inspections, review of premises for compliance with the public health statutory requirements.
-Complaints about unhealthy conditions responded to within 48 hours.
 Complaints about unhealthy conditions are responded to within 24hrs on average and well within the target set education and statutory compliance.
 20 premises are inspected each month.
 The environmental health officers are conducting between 20 and 40 inspections per month 1.2 Conduct Food Handling Training courses.
-Three training courses are conducted each year.
 Three training courses have been conducted in the past year with high numbers of attendees.
 Evening classes have been included in the course to allow for additional attendees who couldn't get to classes during business hours 90% customer satisfaction in training course from evaluation survey.
 Customer satisfaction with the training courses rates at approx. 99% satisfaction from each course conducted 1.3 Conduct inspections of Caravan Parks to measure compliance with legislative requirements.
-Complaints about caravan parks are responded to with 48 hrs of receipt 2.
-Work in partnership with the Dept of Health conducting mosquito surveillance for the detection of the Ross River Virus.
-2.1 Conduct mosquito surveillance program between December and April at nominated sites.
+Complaints about caravan parks are responded to with 48 hrs of receipt Work in partnership with the Dept of Health conducting mosquito surveillance for the detection of the Ross River Virus.
+2.1 Conduct mosquito surveillance program between December and April at nominated sites. of Health Surveillance Program.
 The mosquito monitoring program was conducted between December '08 and April'09.
 The results will be published by Westmead Hospital Entamology Department late '09

-Cíty Planning - Pollution Control
+City Planning - Pollution Control